Cloud-NC-Engineering-Thailand/cloudnc-docker-lab/docker-compose/step4/compose4.md

 # Tasks to be done

-1. You need to initialize `docker swarm` first before using the `docker secret`

-2. Create a file name `password.txt` content of the file must be `redis-password` (it's up to you but in this case I want it to be simple and easy to remember, make sure that when you submit the content in the file is `redis-password`)
+1. Create a file name `password.txt` content of the file must be `redis-password` (it's up to you but in this case I want it to be simple and easy to remember, make sure that when you submit the content in the file is `redis-password`)

-3. Update the `docker-compose.yml` add ths line of code above the networks
+2. Update the `docker-compose.yml` add ths line of code above the networks
 ```plain
 secrets:
   (Your secret name):